HieuLCM/Tenzies-Game/README.md

 # This is an React-App for Tenzies Game.

-The link to the App is :
+The link to the App is : "tenzies-game-hieulcm.netlify.app"

 # The things that should be improved: